London Drum

 Once you’ve come out and rubbed the sparkle from your eyes you’ll probably want a cup of tea because you’ll have been walking around for two hours now.
 My knees are killing me so I’m definitely having one.
 You can do whatever you want, but I’m definitely having a sit down for ten minutes.
 The best cafe is in the New Armouries building nearby.

-The Norman White Tower
+The White Tower & Exhibition of Royal armour

 Now it’s time to tackle the White Tower – William the Conqueror’s Norman keep that he built in 1066.
 Inside is a big exhibition about arms and armour with guns and muskets, rifles, pikes, spikes, swords, daggers, cannons and a collection of silver suits that English kings wore into battle.
 Henry VIII’s suit of armour is practically a tank – they’ve placed it on top of a military horse and it’s absolutely terrifying!
 Charles I’s suit is the complete opposite… did he really ride into battle wearing that fancy thing?
 I’d be worried about getting a scuff on it.

-The Bloody Tower
+The portcullis underneath the Bloody Tower

 On the way back you can do the Bloody Tower where Richard of York murdered the two little princes – allegedly (you have to add the word ‘allegedly’ otherwise you’ll have the Richard III Society on your case).